 The best All In One system currently on the market is the Coralife BioCube.

 - Sleek modern hood with vibrant LED lighting

-- Integrated 24-hour timer with three independent channels: bright white, sparkling blue and color enhancing LEDs
+- Integrated 24-hour timer with three independent channels: bright white, sparkling blue and color enhancing LEDs for maximum beauty

 - Automatic 30 minute sunrise/sunset and 60 minute moonrise/moonset functions to replicate natural day cycle